 The Academy Trust has a Conflicts of Interest policy in place, which is regularly reviewed and updated by management and the Board of Trustees.
-This policy is communicated to all Members, Trustees, and employees of the Academy Trust and all Members, Trustees and senior leadership team employees are required to confirm they have read the Conflicts of Interest policy on annual basis.
+This policy is communicated to all Members, Trustees, Local Governors and employees of the Academy Trust and all Members, Trustees and senior leadership team employees are required to confirm they have read the Conflicts of Interest policy on annual basis.

-In line with the policy, all Members, Trustees, senior leadership team employees are required to complete a declaration of any business or pecuniary interests on an annual basis or, in the case of individuals taking up these roles during the year, at the point of taking up their role.
+In line with the policy, all Members, Trustees, Local Governors are senior leadership team employees are required to complete a declaration of any business or pecuniary interests on an annual basis or, in the case of individuals taking up these roles during the year, at the point of taking up their role.
 A register of interests is then maintained by the Academy Trust's Governance Clerk, which is reviewed at the start of each Board of Trustee meeting and also provided to Academy Trust's finance team for monitoring in relation to any transactions with any organisations in which interests have been declared.
 Any transactions with organisations in which any interests have been declared are reported to the Board of Trustees in advance of the transactions, so that formal approval can be provided by the Board where the transaction is considered appropriate and formal notification to the ESFA can then be made, including where relevant, seeking pre-approval.

-The Finance Committee is a sub-Committee of the Board of Trustees.
-Its purpose is to provide oversight, guidance and assistance to the Board of Trustees on all matters related to finance, resources, premises and Health & Safety of the Academy Trust.
-The key issue dealt with by the Finance Committee during the year was the review of the Academy Trust's 3-year financial forecasts and the actions required to address the impact of increased cost pressures expected over this forecast period.
+The Finance, Audit and Risk Committee is a sub-Committee of the Board of Trustees.
+Its purpose is to provide oversight, guidance and assistance to the Board of Trustees on all matters related to finance, resources, premises and health & safety of the Academy Trust.
+It also provides an oversight of the Trust's governance, risk management, internal control and value for money framework.
+It will report its findings annually to the Board of Trustees and the Accounting Officer as a critical element of the Trust's annual reporting requirements.
+The key issues dealt with by the Finance, Audit and Risk Committee during the year was the review of the Academy Trust's 3-year financial forecasts and the actions required to address the impact of increased cost pressures expected over this forecast period.
+Other key issues include, reviewing the reports received from TSO in relation to the Trust's systems of internal control and the actions undertaken to address any control weaknesses identified, together with monitoring the implementation of actions identified from internal control reviews undertaken in previous years and any recommendations identified by the external auditors' in the previous year.